some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Different service instances within the same vehicle shall have different Service-Instance-IDs.
+Different service instances within the same vehicle shall have different Service Instance IDs.

-This means that two different camera services shall have two different Service-Instance-IDs SI-ID-1 and SI-ID-2.
+This means that two different camera services shall have two different Service Instance IDs SI-ID-1 and SI-ID-2.
 For all vehicles of a vehicle project SI-ID-1 shall be the same.
 The same is true for SI-ID-2.
 If considering another vehicle project, different IDs may be used but it makes sense to use the same IDs among different vehicle projects for ease in testing and integration.

 .. feat_req:: 🎯
     :id: feat_req_someip_625